 A quorum shall exist when voting members have been properly notified, with an agenda clearly spelling out what is to be voted on, and a properly called meeting has been executed.
-Members present, proxies, and any mailed in ballots shall establish a quorum.
+Members present, proxies and any mailed in or electronically returned ballots shall establish a quorum.
 A properly called meeting is directed through the current President and shall provide 15 days notice to all voting members.

 Section 1 Establishment

 WSPMA dues and assessments shall be established by a majority vote of the Membership at a duly constituted meeting.
 The NPMA portion of joint membership dues shall be established within the WSPMA/NPMA Joint Membership Agreement.

 Annual dues are due by July 1st and shall be considered delinquent when not received by September 1st of each calendar year.
 A reestablishment of the initiation fee may apply.

 An initiation fee shall be charged to all new Joint, State, Allied and Associate Members, as well as those reinstating their membership.

 back to top